mpi4jax/mpi4jax/paper.md

 # Summary

-The tensor math accelerator framework JAX shows excellent performance on both machine learning and scientific computing workloads, while all user code is written in pure Python.
+The tensor framework JAX shows excellent performance on both machine learning and scientific computing workloads, while all user code is written in pure Python.

 However, machine learning and high-performance computing are still being run on very different hardware stacks.
 While machine learning is typically done on few highly parallel units (GPUs or TPUs), high-performance workloads such as physical models tend to run on clusters of dozens to thousands of CPUs.
 Unfortunately, support from JAX and the underlying compiler XLA is much more mature in the former case.
 Notably, there is no built-in solution to communicate data between different nodes that is as sophisticated as the widely used MPI (message passing interface) libraries.